AdaCore/libadalang/user_manual/introduction.rst

 The Ada API is great for integration in existing Ada programs, and for situations where you need some speed and static safety guaranties.

-The Python API is great for rapid prototyping of programs using Libadalang.
-We greatly encourage even Ada die-hard to try out the Python API for exploring the API, and the tree structures and available accessors.
+The Python API is a good fit for rapid prototyping of programs using Libadalang.
+We greatly encourage even Ada die-hard to try out the Python API for exploring the API, the tree structures and available accessors.
 They map directly to the Ada API, so the knowledge is shared.

 Parsing a file
 **************

-Let's say we did put the content of the above Ada snippet in the test.adb file.
+Let's say we did put the content of the above Ada snippet in the ``test.adb`` file.
 Here is how you can parse the resulting file with Libadalang.

 .. code-block:: ada